-The Hotel Nuovo Murillo is a basic, budget hotel that offers a real local Milanese experience.
+The Miu Hotel is a basic, budget hotel that offers a real local Milanese experience.
 The hotel's location in the San Siro neighborhood means there are plenty of good local restaurants and markets nearby.
 They also have free Wi-Fi and free breakfast.
 Tram and bus stops are located in close proximity for exploring the city.

-The Best Western Hotel Ascot is near the University of Milan and offers basic, clean accommodations.
+The Hotel Ascot is near the University of Milan and offers basic, clean accommodations.
 It's still within walkable distance of the duomo (about 10 minutes), and it even offers a free airport shuttle, which makes the rooms a great value.

-Where to Stay for Families
+Where to Stay in Milan for Families

 The Camperio House Suites and Apartments is, as its name suggests, an all-suite hotel composed of a group of apartment buildings.
 The large one- and two-bedroom units are well-furnished, clean, and perfect for families.
 Unlike an apartment rental, you get a 24-hour staffed desk and concierge, fitness center, and free breakfast each morning.
 The location is excellent for sightseeing, midway between the duomo and Sforza castle.

 There's another UNA hotel in Milan (well, actually there are six in total), the UNA Hotel Century, and they love families.
 One child under 12 stays free (including a free breakfast), and the hotel has large family rooms that comfortably accommodate four people.

-Where to Stay for Romance
+Where to Stay in Milan for Romance

 The Four Seasons Hotel Milano is housed in a restored 15th-century convent and delivers a romantic experience from the moment you walk in the front door.
 Beyond the luxurious accommodations, hotel guests can choose from a menu of unique experiences, including use of a two-seat, 1961 Alfa Romeo Giulietta Spider for a romantic day-trip drive to Lake Como.

 The view is complimented by a circular Jacuzzi just right for two, housed within the room's spa-like bathroom.
 The room itself is immaculately designed, with floors and walls paneled with contrasting exotic woods and a range of luxury amenities.
 Couples will appreciate the warm, personal service and overall attention to detail.